-c) Ensure best contribution of on-going initiatives to the W-CCA TF workplan;
+c) Ensure best contribution of on-going initiatives to the WCCA TF workplan;

-d) The CCEG's Regional Analysis of NDCs could be of great interest to the CCA specially if a "Second Phase" study focused on gap's in Water Resilience within the Context of CC is explored;
+d) The CCEG's first and second phase of the Regional Analysis of NDCs could be of great interest to the CCA specially by highlighting the gap's in Water Resilience within the Context of CC;

 e) NAP's processes being the weakest link in the UNFCCC.
-It is an opportunity for CCA and EGCC to raise issues of Water adaptation.
+It is an opportunity for the water CCA task force and EGCC to raise issues of Water adaptation;

-f) Cooperate with MedECC in the elaboration of their assessment report on the situation and impact of CC on the Med Bassin g) Raise the issue of costs for flood protection systems h) Tackle the global issue related to metrics of adaptation and engage with SEMIDE/EMWIS a reflection about water adaptation indicators i) Focus on Climate finance flows related to water adaptation through the CCEG assessment of Climate Financial flows in the SEMed-MENA countries.
+f) Cooperate with MedECC in its future elaboration of assessment reports on the situation and impact of CC on the Med Basin; (MedECC 2nd Mediterranean Assessment Report (MAR2) and-MedECC climatewater-energy-food- ecosystems nexus report)

+g) Raise the issue of costs for flood protection systems;

+h) Tackle the global issue related to metrics of adaptation and engage with SEMIDE/EMWIS a reflection about water adaptation indicators;

+i) Support the Action for Water Adaptation and Resilience (AWARe) initiative j) Ensure synergies with the new Masar Program k) Focus on Climate finance flows related to water adaptation through the CCEG assessment of Climate Financial flows in the SEMed-MENA countries.